2018 Foster 100

-A: Yes.
-We will have 4-5 rest stops with food, beverage and encouragement from our volunteers.
+A: We will have 4-5 rest stops with food, beverages, and encouragement from our Volunteer Army.

 Q: What if I have a problem on the ride?

-A: We will have mechanical and medical support if there is an issue.
-There are also escort vehicles for every platoon/team.
+A: The Foster 100 is fully supported and escorted.
+We’ll have mechanical and medical support as well as escort vehicles for every platoon/team.
 No rider left behind!